Dud3core-webdev/ng-responsive-nav/README.md

 managed in public-api.ts

 * Improved css for nav-links: At the time of upload, there were no css rules being applied to url links
+* Allowed for further customisation of Desktop nav through the use of ng-content
-* Started work to make the desktop nav more customisable through content transclusion.
+* Started work on the same but for mobile nav.

 ## Installation